-We have had limited revenue from operations and we have incurred cumulative losses of \$37.1 million since inception.
+We have had limited revenue from operations and we have incurred cumulative losses of \$52.6 million since inception.
 We have funded our operations to date primarily from equity investments and loans from our primary stockholders.
-We received net cash proceeds of approximately \$15.3 million in our 2012 Financing, after the payment of all related expenses, including legal, printing, and travel expenses, the placement agent's commissions and expense reimbursements, which amount does not include the secured promissory notes that were satisfied in exchange for common stock in the 2012 Financing.
-We have also received funds through our Loan Agreement with Hercules, as described under "Hercules Loan and Security Agreement" below.
-We anticipate that based upon our projected revenue and expenditures for 2013, our current cash and cash equivalents, along with (i) our option to borrow an additional \$2 million in two equal tranches of \$1 million upon the satisfaction of certain milestones under our Loan Agreement with Hercules, and (ii) an aggregate \$4 million backstop financing agreement with the Lead Investors from the 2012 Financing, (including Burrill Capital Fund IV, LP, Aisling Capital II, LP and Dr. Jerrold B. Grossman and Adam S. Grossman), will be sufficient to fund our operations into the second quarter of 2014.
-The relevant milestones under our Loan Agreement with Hercules consist of (a) enrolling at least one patient in a pivotal (Phase III) clinical study of our lead product candidate RI-002 and (b) the closing of an equity financing or subordinated unsecured convertible debt financing with aggregate unrestricted net proceeds of at least \$10 million on or before June 30, 2013.
+We received net cash proceeds of approximately \$26.6 million in our 2013 IPO, \$15.3 million in our 2012 Financing, after the payment of all related expenses, including legal, printing, and travel expenses, the placement agent's commissions and expense reimbursements, which amount does not include the secured promissory notes that were satisfied in exchange for common stock in the 2012 Financing.
+We have also received funds of approximately \$10.0 million through our Loan Agreement with Hercules, as described under "Hercules Loan and Security Agreement" below.
+We anticipate that based upon our projected revenue and expenditures for 2014, our current cash and cash equivalents, short term investments, along with available funds from Hercules under our Loan Agreement, will be sufficient to fund our operations into 2016.

-As we do not anticipate receiving FDA approval for RI-002, until at the earliest, the second half of 2015, if at all, and would therefore not be able to generate revenues from the commercialization of RI-002 until after that date, we will have to raise additional capital prior to the second quarter of 2014 to continue product development and operations.
-We are unable to predict with reasonable certainty when, if ever, we will generate revenues from the commercialization of RI-002 and, therefore, how much additional capital we will need to raise prior to the second quarter of 2014.
-Furthermore, if our assumptions underlying our estimated revenues and expenses prove to be wrong, we may have to raise additional capital sooner than anticipated.
+As we do not anticipate receiving FDA approval for RI-002, until at the earliest, the first half of 2016, if at all, we would therefore not be able to generate revenues from the commercialization of RI-002 until after that date.
+We are unable to predict with reasonable certainty when, if ever, we will generate revenues from the commercialization of RI-002 and, therefore if our assumptions underlying our estimated revenues and expenses prove to be wrong, we may have to raise additional capital sooner than anticipated.
 As there are numerous risks and uncertainties associated with the research, development and future commercialization of our product candidate, we are unable to estimate with certainty the amounts of increased capital outlays and operating expenditures associated with our anticipated clinical trials and development activities.
 Our current estimates may be subject to change as circumstances regarding requirements further develop.
 We may decide to raise capital through public or private equity offerings, debt financings, grants or corporate collaboration and licensing arrangements.
 The sale of additional equity or debt securities, if convertible, could result in dilution to our stockholders.
 The incurrence of indebtedness would result in increased fixed obligations and could also result in covenants that would restrict our operations or other financing alternatives.